Grandview Cemetery (Johnstown, Pennsylvania)

-Grandview Cemetery is an American cemetery that is located at 801 Millcreek Road in Johnstown, Pennsylvania.
+Grandview Cemetery is a cemetery at 801 Millcreek Road in Johnstown, Pennsylvania, United States.
 Founded in 1885, the 235 acre cemetery is one of Pennsylvania's largest, with more than 70,000 burials, including those of many victims of the 1889 Johnstown Flood.
 It was listed on the National Register of Historic Places in 2025.

 History and notable features

 The cemetery association that operates Grandview was founded in 1885 to accommodate Johnstown's rapidly growing population.
 The first interment was that of Lucretia Hammond of Kernville (now a part of Johnstown), who was buried on April 30, 1887.

 The land for the cemetery, west of the city on Yoder Hill, was purchased from the Cambria Iron Company.

 During the late 1880s, Millcreek Road, a steep and winding mile-long street, was built to facilitate public access to the cemetery's original entrance, but in 1904, cemetery overseers found it necessary to create a new entrance to the cemetery at Bucknell Avenue.